Skip to main content

-Global passive ETFs have a similar allocation to local shares.
+Global passive investment funds have a large allocation to local shares.
 Why?

 It's 2025 and I'm spamming the proceeds of my house sale into the market.
 Yeah, I've decided to walk the minimalism talk ("the value of nothing") and become homeless.
 No wussing out on investing into Trump-world 2.0.
 It's time in the market, babes.